vpavlenko/jsr166_to_jmh/posts/SimpleSpinLock/README.md

 o.s.SimpleSpinLock.measureSpinLockToggleUnderContention    avgt       30  20,908 ± 0,642  ns/op
 ```

-Ok, looks like the most interesting part is the final score, if only I see that in all forks I've reached "steady state" while doing warmup iterations.
-That's not the case for the fork 1 from above, but it seems to be true for the forks 2 and 3.
+Ok, looks like the most interesting part is the final score, if only I see that in all forks
+I've reached "steady state" while doing warmup iterations.
+That's not the case for the fork 1 from above,
+but it seems to be true for the forks 2 and 3.
 So let's re-run it with `-wi 20`:

 ```
 Benchmark                                                  Mode  Samples   Score   Error  Units o.s.SimpleSpinLock.measureSpinLockToggleUnderContention    avgt       30  21,078 ± 0,259  ns/op
 ```

+So, 21 ns is the time of cache synchronization on my Haswell.

-Then I tried to run it on my Linux VPS on DigitalOcean (with `-wi 10`) and was very disappointed, because:
+Then I tried to run it on my Linux VPS on DigitalOcean (with `-wi 10`) and was very disappointed, because error was
+large:
 ```
 Result: 557.724 ±(99.9%) 112.817 ns/op [Average]
   Statistics: (min, avg, max) = (367.401, 557.724, 986.130), stdev = 168.859